Ada-Developers-Academy/daily-curriculum/week17/tuesday/simple-security-from-scratch.md

 Post.new(user.id).all
 ```

-To make a request to our blog service running at `http://localhost:3001`.
+To make a request to our blog service running at `http://localhost:3001`, but it's
+not running yet, os let's get it going.

 ## Authenticating in the Blog Service